 As with all sound leadership advice, the trick is to treat each person you manage differently, recognising both their responsibilities and their expectations – and then manage them accordingly.
 And always be clear on what you can do to help people, and what you can’t – linking this back to the vision and mission of your organisation.

 If you want more ideas on myths in leadership, see this article: 3 Myths of Talent Management.

-And if you want more ideas on how to flex your leadership approach, have a look at our Leadership Skills for Managers programme.
-Find out more about our approach to flexible leadership in this free download: Leadership – finding your style
+And if you want more ideas on how to flex your leadership approach, have a look at our Transformational Leadership programme.
+Find out more about our approach to flexible leadership in this article: Leadership – finding your style

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.

 Or if you'd prefer to speak to someone, call 020 7978 1516.